Adaptive Technology at Bucks

-- Read & Write Gold -- All Student computers on campus have reading support software installed for use by all students, faculty and staff.
+- Read & Write Gold -- All Student computers on campus have reading support software installed for use by all students, faculty, and staff.
 No special installation or permission is required.

 Other adaptive technology available through TAO:

-- Laptop computers -- For loan on campus only with permission of staff.
+- Laptop computers -- For a loan on campus only with permission of staff.
 Have multiple uses, including portability of software or as a writing tool in the classroom.

 - Talking calculator -- Useful for students with vision impairments.

 - Tape recorders -- A limited number of traditional recorders are available to students to assist in note taking, test taking, etc. A digital recorder is also available.